 Jurisdictions are required to update data as necessary (in accordance with OFA-100 instructions) after the September 30, 2011 deadline for final reporting if they discover an error in a previous submission.
-ACF will use revisions after this date to recover overpayments of emergency funds (i.e., issue deobligations), but such revisions will not result in the awarding of additional emergency funds.
+ACF will use revisions after this date to recover overpayments of emergency funds (i.e., issue deobligations).

-Key Line Items - The following OFA-100 sections contain critical information:
+Key Line Items - The following sections contain critical information: